-This document has been prepared as a draft Economic Strategy Statement, for discussion by the Strategic Board.
+This document has been prepared as a draft Economic Strategy Statement, for discussion.
 Throughout the draft, a number of questions for discussion are highlighted on the proposed key themes and priorities.
 The draft builds on the consultation that took place earlier in 2018, as well as with each federated area in September.
 It is also supported by an 'evidence base' document that brings together some of the key relevant data that is summarised here.